vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 Distinguishing between small and large moves can be highly subjective and market-dependent.
 The protocol relies on risk models to formalise this process.

-A market's risk model can be used to obtain the price projection at a future point in time, given the current price.
+A market's risk model can be used to obtain the price distribution at a future point in time, given the current price and the model parameter.
 A price monitoring auction trigger can be constructed using a projected fixed time horizon and probability level.

 Note: A market's risk model is defined within the market proposal.